 Laughing for just 10 minutes burns approximately 50 calories.

 The science and study of laughter and its effects is called Gelotology.

 The likelihood of people laughing in a group is 30 times more.

 Laughing releases a hormone called HGH, which strengthens the immune system and fights germs.

 Because there is no element of surprise, your brain anticipates the tickling and therefore, you don’t feel ticklish when you tickle yourself.

 Why We Love National Let's Laugh Day

-Do you know anyone who DOESN’T like laughing?
+Do you even know anyone who DOESN’T laugh?

 Laughter is the best medicine

 Studies have shown that laugher is a stress reliever and a whopping 95% of Americans agree, saying it relieves their stress.
 The unique brain chemistry that comes from laughter can also boost your immune system.